beaumanvienna/jarvis/JC_Workflow_Specification.md

 A task instance is **ready** to execute when:

-1. All tasks in its `requires` list have **Succeeded**.
+1. All tasks in its `depends_on` list have **Succeeded**.
-2. All its declared inputs are either:
+2. All its declared required inputs are resolvable from:
-   - Provided directly by workflow-level inputs, or
+   - Dataflow links,
-   - Available from the workflow’s context/data store, or
+   - Workflow context, or
-   - Provided by a satisfied `dataflow` link.
+   - Static literals / defaults.
+3. The up-to-date check (3.4) either:
+   - Determines the task is stale, **or**
+   - Is explicitly disabled (implementation option).

-Tasks with no dependencies and no missing required inputs **MAY** start immediately after the workflow is triggered.
+Tasks with no `depends_on` and no missing required inputs **MAY** start immediately after the workflow is triggered.

 ### 5.2 Parallel Execution

-If multiple tasks become **ready** at the same time and do not depend on each other, the orchestrator **SHOULD** run them in parallel, subject to resource limits (thread pool size, number of Python engines).
+If multiple tasks become **ready** at the same time and do not depend on each other (no path between them in the `depends_on` DAG), the orchestrator **SHOULD** run them in parallel, subject to resource limits (thread pool size, number of Python engines).

 ### 5.3 Failure Propagation

 If a task fails (after all retries):

 - Tasks that depend on it **MUST NOT** run, unless a future version introduces an explicit `"allow_failed_prereqs": true` override.
-- The workflow run status **SHOULD** be marked as `Failed`, unless the failure is confined to optional branches.
+- The workflow run status **SHOULD** be marked as `Failed`, unless the failure is confined to optional branches (implementation-defined policy).

 ---